They come in a variety of styles and purposes, but airport kiosks are sure to be a part of your next trip

 Airports all over the world are tightening security, which tends to mean longer wait times.
 To combat this, airports started using kiosks to cut back on wait times and improve the passenger experience at the airport.
-In recent years, along with airport check-in, kiosks are being utilized to provided better services for check-out, wayfinding, advertising, internet access and more.
+In recent years, along with airport check-in, airport kiosks are being utilized to provided better services for check-out, wayfinding, advertising, internet access and more.
 It would actually be more surprising if you didn’t use a form of self-service technology the next time you flew.
 Here are some of the ways you can see self-service technology at work in airports and travel industry!

 Check-in kiosks are being used in airports to decrease check-in times and costs.
 By automating these simple tasks, airport staff can focus more on security of passengers and more complex tasks to improve customer service.
 JFK airport is notoriously known as the airport with some of the worst wait times.
 In response, JFK airport implemented check-in kiosks and saw the largest decrease in wait times as a result.
 JFK saw,“average wait times dropping by 30 percent from 27 minutes to under 20 minutes” (Global Gateway Alliance).

 This is how these kiosks are used.
 The passenger scans the code on their printed ticket, checks off their name and baggage information, confirms flight, and then is ready to pass through security.
 This process usually can take on average 40 minutes, but with a kiosk it can be done in two.